rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

-of the `parse` method: we still get a `Result` value, and the compiler will still make us handle the `Result` as if the `Err` variant is still a possibility since the compiler isn't smart enough to see that this string is always a parseable IP address.
+of the `parse` method: we still get a `Result` value, and the compiler will still make us handle the `Result` as if the `Err` variant is still a possibility since the compiler isn't smart enough to see that this string is always a parsable IP address.
 If the IP address string came from a user instead of being hardcoded into the program, and therefore *did* have a possibility of failure, we'd definitely want to handle the `Result` in a more robust way instead.